Vress0/AlphaZero-OmniFive/README.md

 AlphaZero-OmniFive applies the AlphaZero algorithm to Gomoku (Five in a Row), training a policy-value network purely through self-play data combined with Monte Carlo Tree Search (MCTS) for decision-making.
 Since Gomoku's state space is much smaller than Go or Chess, a competitive AI can be trained in just a few hours on a PC with a CUDA-enabled GPU.

+This repo is based on [AlphaZero_Gomoku](https://github.com/junxiaosong/AlphaZero_Gomoku.git),And make the following modifications:
+- Changed the network architecture from CNN to ResNet
+- Optimized MCTS and self-play modules by leveraging PyTorch CUDA acceleration
+- Tuned training parameters specifically for large boards of size 9x9 and above
+- Added the models trained using this parameter
+- Added a new config.json file for centralized parameter management

 #### Differences Between AlphaGo and AlphaGo Zero

 - **AlphaGo**: Combines expert game records, hand-crafted features, and move prediction with MCTS, further enhanced through self-play.